sangwoomo/instagan/docs/qa.md

 #### The color gets inverted from the beginning of training ([#249](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/249))
 The authors also observe that the generator unnecessarily inverts the color of the input image early in training, and then never learns to undo the inversion.
 In this case, you can try two things.

-- First, try using identity loss `--lambda_identity 1.0` or `--lambda_identity 0.1`.
+- First, try using identity loss `--identity 1.0` or `--identity 0.1`.
 We observe that the identity loss makes the generator to be more conservative and make fewer unnecessary changes.
 However, because of this, the change may not be as dramatic.

 - Second, try smaller variance when initializing weights by changing `--init_gain`.
 We observe that smaller variance in weight initialization results in less color inversion.